symmy596/SurfinPy/docs/source/theory.rst

 Theory
 ======

-`surfinpy` is a python module to generate surface phase diagrams from DFT calculation data.
+`surfinpy` is a Python module to generate surface phase diagrams from DFT calculation data.
 Before using this code you will need to generate the relevant data.
-`surfinpy` has the capability to generate phase diagrams as a function of chemical potential of two species e.g. water and carbon dioxide.
+`surfinpy` has the capability to generate phase diagrams as a function of chemical potential of two varying surface species e.g. water and carbon dioxide.
 In such an example the user would require calculations with varying concentrations of water, carbon dioxide and water/carbon dioxide on a surface.
 Assuming that you have generated enough, reliable data then you are ready to use `surfinpy`.